All Products

 ACK dedicated clusters

-Use SSH to log on to a master node of the ACK dedicated cluster and run the arena command on the node.
-For more information, see Use SSH to connect to the master nodes of an ACK dedicated cluster.
+Use SSH to log in to a master node, then run Arena commands directly on that node.
+See Use SSH to connect to master nodes of an ACK dedicated cluster.

 bash install.sh --only-binary